 Okay, it’s been more than a year of photographing this soon-to-be-lost semi-wild open space.
 By this time next year, maybe, the lower portion of the Balboa Reservoir will have begun its transformation into a housing development.

-Although Sunnyside Playground is a favorite destination for families, little known to even locals is our other park, Dorothy Erskine Park, located at the top of Baden Street.
+Although Sunnyside Playground is a favorite destination for families, another piece of open space in the neighborhood little known even to locals is Dorothy Erskine Park, located at the top of Baden Street.
 Poised on the edge of a rocky outcropping, the small park affords great views of the southeast of San Francisco, from among a grove of eucalyptus trees—though without even the amenity of a bench from which to enjoy the vista.